CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 just a cosmetic difference compared to ``idfunᵉ``, but these implicit arguments save a huge amount of typing in the long run.

-One more time, we can get ``idfunℕ`` by having Agda realise what the type `A` has to be:
+One more time, we can reproduce ``idfunℕ`` by letting Agda realise what the type `A` has to be:

 ```
 idfunℕ₃ : ℕ → ℕ
 idfunℕ₃ = idfunⁱ
 ```

 Agda will complain if it fails to reconstruct an implicit argument from the other arguments you provide, though if we choose carefully which arguments to make implicit then this will rarely happen.
-We can force it to use a particular choice of implicit argument by providing it also surrounded by curly braces, as follows:
+We can force it to use a particular choice of implicit argument by providing that argument surrounded by curly braces, as follows:

 ```
 idfunℕ₄ : ℕ → ℕ
 idfunℕ₄ = idfunⁱ {A = ℕ}
 ```

-Here is round 3 of defining our favourite functions (with `ⁱ` for "implicit"):
+Here is round 3 of defining our favourite functions (with `ⁱ` standing for "implicit"):

 ```
 constⁱ : {A : Type} → {B : Type} → A → B → A